Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Conclusion

 \section{Conclusion}

-This work leverages the high-pass and low-pass filters from ES control to improve the performance of SZO.
-By integrating a high-pass filter and a low-pass filter to the vanilla SZO method, we develop a novel SZO algorithm named HLF-SZO.
-It is surprising to find that the integration of a high-pass filter coincides with the residual-feedback SZO method in \cite{zhang2020improving}, and the integration of a low-pass filter can be interpreted as the momentum method.
-We prove that the proposed HLF-SZO algorithm achieves a convergence rate of $O(d/T^{\frac{2}{3}})$ for Lipschitz and smooth problems (in both convex and nonconvex cases), which is better than the convergence rate $O(d^2/T^{\frac{2}{3}})$ of residual-feedback SZO provided in \cite{zhang2020improving} and inferior to the two-point ZO with a convergence rate of $O(d/T)$.
-Numerical experiments demonstrate that the high-pass filter can significantly reduce the variance and the low-pass filter can accelerate the convergence.
-As a result, the proposed HLF-SZO algorithm has a much smaller variance and much faster convergence than the vanilla SZO method, and empirically outperforms the residual-feedback SZO method.
-This enables the application of HLF-SZO to practical black-box optimization and simulation-based learning and control problems.
+In this work, by leveraging the idea of high-pass and low-pass filters from extremum seeking control, we develop a novel single-point zeroth-order optimization (SZO) method called HLF-SZO.
+Interestingly, we find that the integration of a high-pass filter coincides with the residual feedback scheme proposed in \citet{zhang2021new}, and the integration of a low-pass filter can be interpreted as the momentum method.
+We prove that the HLF-SZO method achieves an iteration complexity of $\sO(d^{\frac{3}{2}}/\epsilon^{\frac{3}{2}})$ for both convex and nonconvex objective functions under the Lipschitz and smoothness conditions.
+This iteration complexity is improved over the vanilla SZO method \cite{gasnikov2017stochastic} and the residual-feedback SZO method \cite{zhang2021new}, although it is inferior to the two-point ZO methods.
+Extensive numerical experiments demonstrate that the HLF-SZO method achieves a much smaller variance and much faster convergence than the vanilla SZO method; it empirically outperforms the residual-feedback SZO method and has comparable performance to the two-point ZO method.

-This work bridges ZO in the optimization community and ES control in the control community, and shows that useful tools from ES control can be borrowed to benefit ZO.
-Our work is a preliminary attempt in this direction and there is much more to study.
-For example, 1) this work only adopts the simplest high-pass/low-pass filters and time discretization method, and better designs of the filters and discretization schemes may lead to further improvement; 2) this work focuses on the deterministic case, and we are working on the extension of the HLF-SZO algorithm to stochastic optimization with stochastic gradient descent (SGD) methods.
+Bridging ZO and extremum seeking control to benefit each other is a promising direction of research.
+This paper is a preliminary attempt to throw light on this direction, and much remains to be studied.
+Our future work includes 1) extending HLF-SZO to stochastic optimization problems, 2) designing better filters and time-discretization schemes to further improve convergence, etc.